FelipeMezzarana/Linkfire_data_engineer_task/README.md

 I choose to create a Postgres database in Docker.
 This way (considering the small dataset volume) it's possible to map the db volume to a folder inside this repository, and anyone with docker installed can clone it and access the database.

- The created [docker-compose.yaml file](database/docker-compose.yaml) contain instructions for:
+ The [docker-compose.yaml](database/docker-compose.yaml) file contain instructions for:
-+ Set up the Postgres database "netflix_db" with volume mapped to "Linkfire_data_engineer_task/database/volume"
++ Set up the Postgres database "netflix_db" with volume mapped to [here](database/volume)
 + Set up PgAdmin local server, to easily query "netflix_db"

 After running "docker-compose up" you will be able to access PgAdmin at http://localhost:8080/ with credentials: